Vim - I hate to love you

 Selecting stuff between parenthesis or brackets, utilizing marks (bookmarks), and jumping between specific characters in text is something Vim excels at, but at the same time this hardly counts as being super productive just because you can do that in a couple of keystrokes rather than holding down the shift key while pressing repeatedly on the arrow keys.

-What other text editor requires you to have cheat sheets and yellow sticky notes hanging around for weeks, months, or even years besides perhaps Emacs?
+After all, what other text editor requires you to have cheat sheets and yellow sticky notes hanging around for weeks, months, or even years besides perhaps Emacs?

+In ten years you can master multiple programming languages yet still find yourself discovering things about Vim you didn't know were possible or even existed!
+And why is it that something as simple as a text editor requires a 3.522 page long help documentation?
 Don't get me wrong, the documentation is amazing, but 3.522 pages?
 Is it an instruction manual to a Boing 747?
 How can something as simple as text editing require a 3.522 page long documentation?
 This just isn't right!

-The fact is that Vim isn't simple.
+But the fact is that Vim isn't simple.
 Not by a long shot.
 And Vim is perhaps one of the most bloated pieces of software ever created.
 You have not one way to do a specific thing but sometimes almost a hundred different way to achieve the same result.